Join over ¼ million

 Despite almost a decade of learning languages, I have to admit that I had never tried the Pimsleur approach.
 I was under the impression that audio based learning wouldn’t work for me, as I considered myself a “visual” learner.
 But this was nothing more than a lazy excuse based on preferences – there is little evidence of it being true for most people.

-Another reason I wouldn’t use this course is because it’s very expensive (just part I of any given language is coming up as US$230 on Amazon for example), but the previous tenant of my flat in Budapest left quite a lot of Hungarian learning material, including Pimsleur’s Hungarian, so it was time to try it out!
+Another reason I wouldn't use this course is because it's very expensive (just Level 1 for of any given language is US$150 for example), but the previous tenant of my flat in Budapest left quite a lot of Hungarian learning material, including Pimsleur's Hungarian, so it was time to try it out!
 (You can also get it in some libraries, and of course many people tell me they have used the pirated versions).

-This post is an honest and frank look at the course I completed.
-This isn’t a sales pitch, as I will be very critical of it.
+This post is an honest and frank look at the course I completed and it is not some blog post about how Pimsleur is a scam, etc. I'm not affiliated with Pimsleur in any way (as I have my own ways of approaching language learning), so this isn't a sales pitch, as I will be very critical of it.
 I am presuming that it would have content similar to the Hungarian course in other languages like Pimsleur Spanish etc. too.

 Overview